1. Format Text

 Go to FORMAT>Shape Styles...

-... and change the line color/thickness so it's not the default blue one.
+... and change the line thickness so it's the thickest type.
+You can also choose a color.

-Add more arrows, just copy and paste more and then change position and directions so you get something like this...
+Add more arrows, just copy (CTRL+C) and paste more (CTRL+V) and then change position and directions so you get something like this...